-- The QC verified allotment for sample month is compared to the authorized allotment (Comparison I) - The QC verified corrected eligibility budget (including any required corrections) is compared to the authorized allotment (Comparison II)
+The QC verified corrected eligibility budget (including any required corrections) is compared to the authorized allotment (Comparison II).

-If the difference is less than or equal to the QC error threshold amount; any variance(s) must be included, but the error amounts are excluded from the State's official error rate determination (See Appendix A).
+If the allotment difference is less than or equal to the QC error threshold amount, any variance(s) must be included.
+Error amounts less than or equal to the QC error amount are excluded from the State's official error rate determination (See Appendix A).

-214.2 Variances resulting from the use of incorrect information at the time of certification or recertification must be included.
+214.2 Comparison II.
+Variances resulting from the use of incorrect information at the time of certification or recertification must be included.
 This applies to all elements.
 It applies to each income source and to total income.

-Some variances, due to reporting requirements or processing time considerations, are excluded.
-Variances that result from a change in circumstances that should have been effective, as of the review date (AORD), must be included.
+Some variances, those due to reporting requirements or processing time considerations, are excluded.
+Variances that result from a change in circumstances that should have been effective as of the review date (AORD) must be included.
 (See Chapter 7.)

-- 215 Determine the Correct Amount of Benefits.
-The reviewer must use verified information to determine if the household was eligible and to calculate the correct benefit amount for the sample month.
-The reviewer also must use verified information when determining a corrected EW budget and calculating the correct allotment when the sample month allotment exceeds the current fiscal year (FY) error threshold.
-(See Chapter 6.) - 216 Determine the Cause of Errors.
+- Determine the Correct Amount of Benefits.
+The reviewer must use verified information to determine if the household was eligible and to calculate the correct benefit amount for the sample month or to calculate a corrected EW budgeted allotment if the sample month allotment variance exceeds the current fiscal year error threshold.
+(See Chapter 6.) - Determine the Cause of Errors.
 If the case was ineligible or received an overissuance or underissuance of benefits, the reviewer must identify the variance(s) that caused the error and determine if it was caused by the household or the State agency. - Validation and Reporting of QC Findings.
-(Refer to Chapter 12 and see Appendices B and C.) The reviewer must complete: - The QC worksheet (Form FNS-380) to record verification of all elements for positive reviews, including the worksheet computation sheets, and - The review schedule (From FNS-380-1) for coding case information - CERTIFICATION AND REPORTING SYSTEMS.
+(Refer to Chapter 12 and see Appendices B and C.) The reviewer must complete: - The QC worksheet (Form FNS-380) to record verification of all elements for active reviews, including the worksheet computation sheets, and - The review schedule (From FNS-380-1) for coding active case review information. - CERTIFICATION AND REPORTING SYSTEMS.
 The reviewer must determine which eligibility, budgeting and reporting systems should have been used for each household based on the State agency's selection of regulatory options and individual household circumstances.

 - Eligibility.
 Each household's eligibility for participation in SNAP is based upon its financial and certain nonfinancial circumstances for each month of participation.
 There are two ways of looking at a household's circumstances: - Prospectively.
-Determining a household's eligibility prospectively requires the agency to anticipate the household's circumstances for each month of participation based, upon existing circumstances that are expected to remain the same and changes in existing circumstances that are reasonably certain to occur, and - Retrospectively.
+Determining a household's eligibility prospectively requires the agency to anticipate the household's circumstances for each month of participation, based upon existing circumstances that are expected to remain the same, and changes in existing circumstances that are reasonably certain to occur; or - Retrospectively.
 Determining a household's eligibility retrospectively requires the agency to use known circumstances from a previous month.
-A State may have a one-month or a two-month retrospective system
+A State may have a one-month or a two-month retrospective system.